-Are those which grow best in the presence of air and are inhibited in oxygen free conditions.
+Micro-organisms which grow best in the presence of air and are inhibited in oxygen-free conditions.
 Some examples include Salmonella spp, Campylobacter, E.coli o157 and Bacillus cereus.
 Obligate aerobes can only grow in the presence of oxygen.

-Are those which grow best in the absence of oxygen and are inhibited in oxygen rich conditions.
-As such, these micro-organisms are capable of growth in vacuum packaged foods and foods packaged in a modified atmosphere.
+Micro-organisms which grow best in the absence of oxygen and are inhibited in oxygen-rich conditions.
+As such, these micro-organisms are capable of growth in vacuum-packaged foods and foods packaged in a modified atmosphere.
 Some examples include Clostridium botulinum and Clostridium perfringens.
 Obligate anaerobes can only grow in the absence of oxygen.

 Aw (or aw):

 Water activity is measured on a scale of 0 to 1.0 with most bacteria capable of unrestricted growth at a aw 0.98 but being prevented from growth at a aw of 0.92.
-However, the ability to grow in a low water availability environment varies from one species to another with, for example Staphylococcus aureus able to grow at a aw of 0.86 whereas Clostridium botulinum requires a aw of 0.97 to grow.
+However, the ability to grow in a low water availability environment varies from one species to another.
+For example Staphylococcus aureus is able to grow at a aw of 0.86 whereas Clostridium botulinum requires a aw of 0.97 to grow.

 CCP Decision Tree:

-A sequence of questions which can be applied to each process step with an identified hazard to identify which process steps are CCPs.
+A sequence of questions which can be applied to each process step with an identified hazard to identify which process steps are Critical Control Points (CCPs).

 The removal of physical particles such as soil and dirt using chemical and or physical means.